Seasoned Oyster Cracker Recipe

 Many of my recipes are developed out of having leftover ingredients and needing to use them creatively.
 I love cooking with dill, but I rarely end up needing the entire bunch I end up buying.

-Everyone is always ranting and raving about ranch oyster crackers.
+Everyone is always ranting and raving about ranch oyster crackers and sometimes even lemon pepper flavor.
 Well, I don’t care for ranch!
 Can you beleive that?

 There are many oyster cracker recipes, which is funny because they are already cooked, but really you can toss them with any seasoning, a few drops of extra virgin olive oil and bake for a truly tasty topping.

 Some folks use a premade salad dressing, like Italian, but I prefer to make my own salad dressings, and thus also, oyster cracker seasoning.

 Mine recipe for seasoned crackers is simple.
 Dill weed, garlic powder, salt, pepper and olive oil.
 Tada!

 I’d seen people make ranch oyster crackers before, but I’m not the biggest fan of ranch seasoning, so I decided to try my hand at Dill Seasoned Oyster Crackers.

 The verdict: these darn things are delicious!
 I loved them.

 While I had intended them for my a steaming bowl of Easy Chili, I munched on the entire thing and ended up having to make a new batch.

 Why are they called oyster crackers?
 Because they were originally made to be a less salty saltine cracker for serving with oyster stew and oyster bisque.